Frequently Asked Questions

 A. No. If you will be flying to Fort Lauderdale, you will be responsible for your own air travel cost.

 A. Yes.
-Please check back to this web site in January 2019 for more details.
+Please check back to this web site in Summer 2019 for more details.

 Q. When is the cutoff date for reserving a cabin?